 In its early years, the Foundation made sizeable awards to the University of Oklahoma, Oklahoma City University and University of Tulsa colleges of law.
 The Foundation also provided financial assistance to establish the OBA’s Continuing Legal Education program, funded updates of bench materials for Oklahoma judges, and funded other charitable projects.

 In 1982, OBA President John L. Boyd learned of the Interest On Lawyers’ Trust Accounts (IOLTA), a charitable program underway in Canada and Florida.
 A Board of Governors Special Committee on IOLTA chaired by Harry A. Woods, Jr. was immediately formed to study the IOLTA concept.
 Client funds too small in amount or deposited for too short a time to earn net income would earn interest income from the pooling of such funds.
 With the cooperation of banks, the income from the pooled accounts could then be periodically transferred to the Oklahoma Bar Foundation and could be devoted to charitable projects.

 Upon recommendation of the Board of Governors in April of 1983, the Oklahoma Supreme Court amended DR 9-102, Oklahoma Code of Professional Responsibility, which permitted the Oklahoma Bar Foundation IOLTA program to be established.
-On July 1, 2004 significant changes to Rule 1.15 of the Oklahoma Rules of Professional Conduct, Safekeeping Property, became effective changing IOLTA to a requirement for OBA members who hold client funds in connection with legal representation.
+On July 1, 2004 significant changes to Rule 1.15 of the Oklahoma Rules of Professional Conduct, Safekeeping Property, became effective changing IOLTA to a requirement for Oklahoma Bar Association members who hold client funds in connection with legal representation.
 Prior to 1986, $513, 160 had been awarded to grant recipients.
-Since that time, more than $9.5 million has been awarded to advance the charitable mission of the OBF.
+Since that time, more than $9.5 million has been awarded to advance the Foundation’s mission.